EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  OR \"food preference\" OR \"fatty acid\" OR metabarcoding)".
 This search returned 2170 titles (September 3, 2021).

- We made additional searches from reviews and books resulting in 97 more titles.
+We made additional searches looking into reviews and books that we had previously identified and used in our scientific research on the subject, which resulted in 97 more titles

 The first eligibility criterion to reduce the number of records was to select those papers whose titles or abstracts relate soil microarthropods to trophic resources (425 titles).
 From these, we selected those papers that effectively mention families, genera, or species of soil mites and springtails, relating them with at least one trophic resource.
 This resulted in 196 publications, which can be consulted in Electronic Supplementary Material I (ESM I).
 All the microarthropods recorded in the 196 publications cited can be found in ESM II, which is cross-referenced with ESM I. A flow diagram of the bibliography search and selection procedure is also provided as ESM III.

 ### Database construction

 The empirical evidence provides information on the trophic relationships of these animals in different ways: some publications relate the taxa to food items and others group them into guilds or trophic categories.
-To deal with this heterogeneity, it was necessary to define the trophic resources (Table 1) that summarize their trophic and ecological characteristics in the edaphic ecosystem (Berg & McClaugherty 2008; Clark 1971; Warcup 1971; Ponge 1991; Persson et al. 1980; Krantz et al. 2009; Chernova et al. 2007; Rusek 1998; Schneider et.
-Al. 2005).
+To deal with this heterogeneity, it was necessary to define the trophic resources (Table 1) that summarize their trophic and ecological characteristics in the edaphic ecosystem [@Berg2008; @Clark1971; @Warcup1971; @Ponge1991; @Persson1980; @Krantz2009; @Chernova2007; @Rusek1998; @Schneider2005].

-We associate taxa and those resources, so that: a) if the publication indicated a food item it was assigned to a trophic resource in which it is defined,
-b) or if the taxa are grouped in some guild or trophic category, then each taxon was assigned the typical resources consumed by that category.
+We associate taxa and those resources so that: a) if the publication indicated a food item, it was assigned to a trophic resource in which it is defined, b) or if the taxa are grouped in some guild or trophic category, then each taxon was assigned the typical resources consumed by that category.

 Based on this allocation strategy, we developed a database presented in Supplementary material II.
-The taxonomic information and the trophic resources were obtained from the different sections of the publications and their appendices (Thakur et al., 2020).
+The taxonomic information and the trophic resources were obtained from the different sections of the publications and their appendices [@Thakur2020].
 In a complementary way, each taxon found has all the classification levels according to Krantz 2009 and Hopkin 2007, for mites and springtails respectively.
-The database is also available in the github repository <https://github.com/EcoComplex/TrophicResources> and Zenodo <https://doi.org/10.5281/zenodo.6508661>.
+The database is also available in the GitHub repository <https://github.com/EcoComplex/TrophicResources> and Zenodo <https://doi.org/10.5281/zenodo.6508661>.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Trophic Resource**        **Description**                                                                                            **Total consumer records (%)**    Family   Genera    Species